Benefit fraud is when a person has applied for, or is getting, a benefit they know they are not supposed to receive.

 Use this form to tell us about fraud against benefits and payments made by Social Security Scotland.

-- to support people with children, pregnant people and young people providing care
+- pregnant people, people with children under the age of 6, and young people providing care

 What happens next